Creating Component-Based Jobs with Quartz Scheduler

 Step 2: Place the Component in a Mapped Location

-- Save your component in the default component directory:
+- Save in default directory:

-Step 3: Configure the Job in Quartz Scheduler
+Step 3: Configure the Job

-Add the component job to your Quartz Scheduler configuration:
+Add to Quartz Scheduler configuration:

 {